-Third in a three-part series of border crossing adventures
+Third in a series of border crossing adventures

 Having crossed the Atlantic four times, most memorably in 2012 with a new passport, I have a dream to cross the Pacific Ocean by ship someday.

 Another wish was to go from the USA to Kazakhstan, halfway around the world, without boarding a plane.
 Though I didn’t quite make it, I did cross seven time zones before setting foot in an airport.
 While a friend was lamenting her upcoming 17-hour flight, I was happily anticipating my 29-day journey.

 Empty passports in hand, my wife and I began by leaving on a midnight train to Florida, hopping on the Silver Star on a warm May South Carolina evening.
 No one weighed or checked our luggage.
 No one frisked us.

 People complain about rail travel, especially Amtrak, but we were pleasantly rocked to sleep in a roomy recliner, followed by one of my favorite travel experiences, breakfast in a railroad dining car (French toast and maple syrup – yum!).
 Backing into Tampa station in a giant Y-shaped turnaround, we dropped off passengers and continued south through Florida’s swampy flatlands to the water city of Ft.
 Lauderdale.

 The next dawn found us heading to Holland America’s ship Noordam, our home for the next 17 days.
 Though airplanes have names, people rarely notice them.
 Ship names, however, have distinct personalities and become etched in our minds.
 Dockside, we showed our blank passports and climbed aboard.